pomerium/documentation/content/docs/learn-pomerium/self-hosted-pomerium.md

 ## Self-host Pomerium

+This next step requires you to set up a VM instance where you will configure and run Pomerium.
+If you already have a VM instance, or you already know how to set one up, then you can skip this step.

 ### Create a Virtual Machine Instance

 To self-host the authenticate service, you need a domain that you own.
 You also need to point your domain’s DNS servers to your VM’s public IP address.